 You should clearly list how exactly you want the other party to rectify their breach and make up for the damage you suffered.
 You should check the relevant law because it will typically state the remedies available to you.

-To ensure the party in breach receives your letter of demand, it is best to send the letter via email and post.
-Sometimes people do not check their emails or do not receive mail and so it is useful to cover all of your options.
+It is best to send the letter via email and post to ensure the party in breach receives your letter of demand.
+Sometimes people do not check their emails or do not receive mail, so it is a good idea to cover all of your options.

-Before sending a letter of demand, it is important to attempt to negotiate with the party in breach.
-If your negotiations are unsuccessful, you can send a letter of demand.
+If you have entered into a contract and suffered loss because of the other party’s breach, you may want to consider sending a letter of demand.
+A letter of demand is usually the final reminder before you take legal action.
+However, before sending a letter of demand, it is important to attempt to negotiate with the party in breach.
 It is important that the structure of your letter is effective and clearly includes:

 - a summary of your contract with the other party;